 Some people can talk, hide nothing, not lie; they are secret by transparency, as impenetrable as water, in truth incomprehensible.
-Whereas the others have a secret that is always breached, even though they surround it with a thick wall or elevate it to an infinite form. ---Deleuze & Guattari, A Thousand Plateaus (1980)
+Whereas the others have a secret that is always breached, even though they surround it with a thick wall or elevate it to an infinite form. -Deleuze & Guattari (1980)

 Sometimes composers tap into these lines too and make them audible: